tomaskovarik271/PIPECD/ADR.md

 *   **Testing Complexity:** Ensuring adequate coverage requires effort. **Mitigation:** Implement a **prioritized testing strategy for MVP:** Use Vitest for integration tests (GraphQL resolvers, Inngest handlers connecting to a test DB or mocked services) and unit tests (critical/complex logic in `/lib`).
 Add core E2E tests (e.g., using Playwright/Cypress) for essential user flows.
 Automate selected tests in CI.
 Iteratively expand coverage post-MVP.

 ---

+## ADR-005: Advanced System Extensibility and Integration Strategies

+**Status:** Proposed | **Date:** 2025-05-27

+### 1. Context

+As Project PipeCD matures beyond its core CRM functionalities, there's a need to define strategies for integrating advanced capabilities such as AI/LLM-driven features, exposing functionalities to third-party software, and expanding the system with new business domains (e.g., General Ledger).
+This ADR outlines the architectural approach to these extensions, building upon the existing service-oriented design and asynchronous processing capabilities.

+### 2. Decisions

+#### 2.1.
+AI/LLM Integration (e.g., via MCP or other frameworks)

+*   **Approach:** LLM integration will be facilitated by a new backend layer or service that utilizes existing backend services (`lib/*.service.ts`).
+This "AI Integration Layer" will be responsible for preparing context, invoking LLMs, and processing their responses.
+*   **Mapping to Existing Architecture:**
+    *   **Backend Services (`lib/`)**: These services will be the primary interface for the AI Integration Layer to fetch data and execute actions within PipeCD.
+    *   **Zustand Stores (`frontend/src/stores/`)**: Frontend stores will *not* be directly accessed by the AI Integration Layer, which operates on the backend.
+    *   **GraphQL API**: While the AI Integration Layer *could* call the project's GraphQL API, direct use of backend services is preferred for efficiency and to maintain a clear separation of concerns (GraphQL for client-facing API, services for internal business logic).
+*   **Authentication & Authorization:** Critical.
+Any action performed or data accessed by an LLM must be on behalf of an authenticated PipeCD user.
+The AI Integration Layer must receive and propagate user context to the backend services, which will enforce RBAC rules.
+The LLM's capabilities will be strictly limited to what the impersonated user is permitted to do.
+*   **Frameworks (e.g., MCP, LangChain):** Evaluation of specific frameworks (like Model Context Protocol, LangChain, LlamaIndex) will occur when LLM features are prioritized.
+The architecture should be flexible enough to accommodate various approaches.
+If MCP is used, an MCP Server component would be developed, leveraging the backend services.
+*   **Asynchronicity (Inngest):** For long-running LLM tasks (e.g., report generation, complex analysis), the AI Integration Layer will trigger Inngest functions to perform the work asynchronously.
+The initial API call will return quickly, and Inngest will manage the background execution.

+#### 2.2.
+Exposing Functionality to Third-Party Software

+*   **Primary Mechanism:** The existing GraphQL API (`netlify/functions/graphql.ts`) will serve as the primary API for trusted third-party software.
+*   **Authentication for Third Parties:**
+    *   **OAuth 2.0 (Delegated Access):** For applications acting on behalf of a PipeCD user (preferred).
+    *   **API Keys/Service Accounts (Direct Access):** For system-to-system integrations.
+This will require enhancements to the current auth system to manage and authenticate these non-user principals.
+*   **Authorization:** All third-party API access will be subject to the existing RBAC system.
+Service accounts would be assigned specific roles with narrowly defined permissions.
+*   **Documentation:** Comprehensive API documentation (GraphQL schema, authentication methods, rate limits) will be essential.
+*   **Alternative (REST API):** If a strong demand for a REST API emerges, a REST facade could be built over the existing backend services (`lib/`).
+However, the GraphQL API is the preferred and more flexible interface.

+#### 2.3.
+Expanding with New Business Domains (e.g., General Ledger)

+*   **Approach:** New domains will be implemented following the established architectural pattern:
+    *   **Database (Supabase):** New tables and migrations in `supabase/migrations/`.
+    *   **Backend Services (`lib/`):** New service files (e.g., `generalLedgerService.ts`) containing business logic and data access for the new domain.
+    *   **GraphQL API:** New `.graphql` schema files, types, queries, mutations, and corresponding resolvers in `netlify/functions/graphql/` that utilize the new domain services.
+    *   **Frontend (`frontend/src/`):** New Zustand stores, pages, and components.
+    *   **AI/LLM Access:** If LLMs need to interact with the new domain, corresponding resources and tools will be added to the AI Integration Layer.
+*   **Inngest for Cross-Domain Processes:** Inngest will be used for asynchronous communication and to manage side effects between domains (e.g., a "Deal Closed-Won" event in Sales triggering an Inngest function to create initial entries in General Ledger).
+This promotes loose coupling.

+#### 2.4.
+Role of Asynchronicity and Inngest

+*   **Core Principle:** Asynchronicity is fundamental to scalability and responsiveness, especially with integrations.
+*   **Inngest Usage:**
+    *   Long-running LLM tasks.
+    *   Event-driven actions triggered by system events (e.g., deal stage change prompting an LLM summary).
+    *   Batch processing for new domains (e.g., month-end closing for General Ledger).
+    *   Scheduled tasks.
+    *   Decoupling API responses from background work.
+    *   Reliable execution of inter-domain side effects.
+*   **User Experience:** The frontend must provide robust handling of loading states, progress indicators, and potentially real-time updates for asynchronous operations initiated by the user or LLMs.
+*   **Error Handling:** Comprehensive error handling for asynchronous operations across all layers is critical.

+### 3. Rationale

+*   **Leveraging Existing Strengths:** These strategies build upon the existing modular service layer in `lib/`, the GraphQL API, and the established use of Supabase and Inngest.
+*   **Maintainability & Scalability:** Clear separation of concerns and defined patterns for adding new domains or integrations facilitate maintainability and allow the system to scale in functionality.
+*   **Security:** Consistent application of authentication and RBAC across all access methods (UI, LLM, Third-Party API) is prioritized.
+*   **Flexibility:** The approach to LLM integration allows for adopting various frameworks as the technology evolves.
+*   **Developer Experience:** Adhering to established patterns simplifies development for new features and domains.

+### 4. Implications

+*   **Developer Guide:** The `DEVELOPER_GUIDE.md` will need to be updated to reflect these patterns for integrating LLMs, exposing APIs, and adding new domains.
+Section 7 on LLM integration has already been updated in this direction.
+*   **Auth System:** May require enhancements to support API keys/service accounts for third-party integrations.
+*   **Frontend Development:** Increased emphasis on handling asynchronous operations and providing feedback to the user.
+*   **Inngest Usage:** Will likely increase, requiring monitoring of costs and performance.
+*   **Testing:** Test strategies must encompass these new integration points and asynchronous flows.

+---